PHCI 2026 has concluded. Thank you to all who attended!

 The Public Health Conference of Iowa (PHCI) is a must-attend event for all Iowans who work in public health, environmental health, primary care, health promotion, health education, laboratory sciences and more!

-With the theme Game On: A New Era of Public Health, the 2026 Public Health Conference of Iowa (PHCI) will feature keynote speakers, breakout sessions, poster presentations, and networking opportunities designed to help participants unlock new strategies, level up their skills, and connect with partners dedicated to advancing equity and creating healthier communities.
-Together, we’ll navigate new challenges, discover innovative solutions, and move public health into its next era—one level at a time.
+With the theme Game On: A New Era of Public Health, the 2026 Public Health Conference of Iowa (PHCI) featured keynote speakers, breakout sessions, poster presentations, and networking opportunities designed to help participants unlock new strategies, level up their skills, and connect with partners dedicated to advancing equity and creating healthier communities.
+Together, we navigated new challenges, discovered innovative solutions, and moved public health into its next era!

 Keynote Speakers